causiq/logary/README.md

     code-base, including documentation, code-doc, the C# builder API and a sample in this file.
 Then keep that code up-to-date when Logary evolves and your SaaS service changes its APIs.
- 1. Ask [me to](mailto:henrik@haf.se) write a target for you; for a small initial fee and then a monthly maintenance fee you'll have it!
+ 1. [Send me an e-mail](mailto:henrik@haf.se) and I'll target the target for you.
+Pricing: a small initial fee and then a monthly maintenance fee, you'll have a beautiful way of getting logs and metrics to your servers!

     This is by far the easiest option and ensures that your Target is stable and easy to use for your customers.
 I'll even write some Markdown/HTML-formatted docs for your site about how to use Logary with your target.

-### Notes

- - To balance the app.config files, try `mono tools/paket.exe install --redirects --clean-redirects --createnewbindingfiles`

 ## License